davidcorbin/lyricscli/README.md

 lyricscli
 =========

-Command line tool for getting music lyrics
+Command line tool for getting music lyrics.
+Only required library is `libcurl`.